KMKfw/kmk_firmware/docs/en/OLED_Display.md

 ```

 ### Inverting
-inverts colours of your text. comes in handy for example as a good layer indicator.
+Inverts colours of your text.
+Comes in handy, for example, as a good layer indicator.

 ```python
 oled_ext = Oled(